Gwen Stefani And Blake Shelton Relationship Plans Not Disrupted By Drinking

 “‘When Gwen is away, Blake seems to play!
 Or, at the very least, take a few cheat days’ a so-called source is quoted as saying.
 That’s pretty much all the information the webloid has, and most of it is inaccurate.
 Shelton was, in fact, photographed leaving a liquor store, but that’s not the problem here.”

 As noted, a reliable rep for Gwen has spoken to GC and states that the rumor is a complete fabrication, adding that Stefani never banned Shelton from drinking.
-In addition, a wedding cannot be cancelled seeing as the two are not engaged and are not set to wed.
+Also, a wedding cannot be canceled seeing as the two are not engaged and are not set to wed.

 ‘The Voice’ Q&A: If the Coaches Were Contestants: https://t.co/K5uCUfpdCA @gwenstefani @blakeshelton @adamlevine @aliciakeys #FeelTheLove